Working Nights (album)

-Working Nights is the debut album by the British jazz dance band Working Week, that was released by Virgin Records in 1985.
-The album reached #23 in the UK album charts in April 1985.
+Working Nights is the debut album by the British jazz dance band Working Week, released in 1985 by Virgin Records.
+The album reached #23 on the UK album charts in April 1985.
 Working Nights was reissued in 2012 as a remastered 2-disc Deluxe Set by Cherry Red Records.

 Track listing

 All tracks composed by Simon Booth and Larry Stabbins, except where noted.